Bovine Collagen: Benefits & Why You Should Only Use Grass-Fed

-Why so popular?
 Collagen is the most abundant protein in the human body—found in our tendons, ligaments, skin, muscles, bones, and blood vessels—and plays a vital role in maintaining its structural integrity.
-But unfortunately, our bodies produce much less collagen as we age, and we're consuming far less of it from natural sources than we used to, which is why dozens of food and supplement companies are now looking to help you fill the void.

-Here's a rundown of the health benefits, potential side effects, and different forms of the wellness world's golden ingredient—and everything you need to know about taking it as a supplement.
+Here's a rundown of the health benefits, potential side effects, and what to know about selecting your supplement of choice.

-Bovine collagen is a naturally occurring protein present in the connective tissue, bones, cartilage, and hides of cows.
-Bone broth, made by slow simmering meaty bones for an extended period of time, is a natural source of collagen (and specifically a source of bovine collagen if it's made with beef bones) that has been consumed by our hunter-gatherer ancestors for thousands of years.
-Typically, though, the collagen supplements you see in stores are derived from cow hides.
+Bovine collagen is a naturally occurring protein1 present in the connective tissue, bones, cartilage, and hides of cows.
+Typically the collagen supplements you see in stores are derived from cowhides.

-But what is it about these two specific types of collagen that are so special?
-Turns out, it's all about the amino acids.
-While there are 18 amino acids in bovine collagen, it's the presence of a few key amino acids that lend the majority of the perks: glycine, proline, and hydroxyproline.
-These three amino acids are crucial building blocks of collagen, tendons, and ligaments and have been shown to boost health in a number of other ways, such as decreasing inflammation and bolstering the immune system.
+What is it about Types I and III that are so special?
+It's all about the amino acids.
+While there are 18 amino acids in bovine collagen, it's the presence of a few key amino acids that lends the majority of the perks: glycine, proline, and hydroxyproline3.

-However, it's important to note that bovine collagen does not contain all nine essential amino acids, so it's not a complete protein.
-While it does contain amino acids that are often lacking in our modern diets, it's still important that you get enough complete protein from other sources.
-(Here's how much protein you actually need every day.)
+It's important to note that bovine collagen does not contain all nine essential amino acids, so it's not a complete protein.
+While it does contain amino acids that are often lacking in our modern diets, it's still key that you get enough complete protein from other sources.
+Research shows that 10% to 35% of your calories should come from protein.

-As mentioned above, beef bone broth is a natural source of bovine collagen.
-But the two forms of bovine collagen that you'll encounter in popular powdered supplements are hydrolyzed collagen and gelatin.
+The two forms of bovine collagen that you'll encounter in the supplement market are hydrolyzed collagen and gelatin.
 Both have the same amino acid profile, but they differ in structure and how they react with liquids.
+Here's how:

 Hydrolyzed collagen (aka collagen hydrolysate or collagen peptides)